 Safely contain the animal (instructions below) and bring it to our Wildlife Care Center - Located at 1450 Rollins Road in Burlingame, on the 2nd floor, as quickly as possible.
 We are open Monday through Friday 11am-7pm, and 11am-6pm on weekends.
 You can reach us at (650) 340-7022.
 Although the center is closed on holidays, we still accept wildlife during normal hours -information on how to contact a wildlife staff member when we are closed for Holidays will be posted on our front door.

 If you find a wild animal in need of care after hours, please bring the animal to After Hours Receiving at our Coyote Point shelter, located at 12 Airport Blvd in San Mateo.
+Our staff checks the After Hours receiving kennels routinely when the shelter isn’t open.
+They transfer animals to safe and appropriate housing and our wildlife staff prioritizes evaluating them at the start of their morning shift.
+We encourage you to bring animals to our After Hours Receiving as opposed to keeping wildlife under your care/observation at your home until our Wildlife Care center opens at 11 am.
 Animals received overnight are transferred to our Wildlife Care Center in Burlingame the following day.

 Do not give any food, water or medicine - that often does more harm than good.
 Do not attempt to remove fishing line or something that may be caught or tangled around the animal.